whistlegraph/2022.aesthetic.computer/README.txt

 *** (3dline) ***
  + Now
-  - [🟡] Make a good wasd / mouse fps camera.
-    - [] And touch-only controls.
-    - [] Also add keyboard-only controls.
-  - [] Draw a line from the 3d cursor in 3d space.
+  - [🟡] Draw a line from the 3d cursor in 3d space.
   - [] Add WebXR session.
     - [] Use these demos.
       - https://github.com/immersive-web/webxr-samples/blob/main/vr-barebones.html